Traditional Italian Food: The Best Traditional Italian Dishes

 Pizza

-Nothing more than pizza can represent traditional Italian food.
-This dish was firstly created in Campania but has now taken possession of every restaurant and pizzeria in Italy and abroad.
-Nowadays you can enjoy pizza with a thousand different toppings and shapes, but don’t ever attempt to get pineapple or chicken on a pizza in Italy – not unless you want to be kicked out of the restaurant.
+Nowadays, you can enjoy pizza with a thousand different toppings and shapes but don’t ever attempt to get pineapple or chicken on a pizza in Italy—not unless you want to be kicked out of the restaurant.

 Gnocchi alla Sorrentina (Campania)

-Gnocchi alla Sorrentina are gnocchi made with potatoes and cooked in a tomato sauce with basil, sprinkled with grated cheese and mozzarella, and baked in the oven.
-You can eat them everywhere around Italy, but they are best when in their region of origin, Campania.
+Gnocchi alla Sorrentina is gnocchi made with potatoes, cooked in a tomato sauce with basil, sprinkled with grated cheese and mozzarella, and baked in the oven.
+You can eat them everywhere in Italy, but they are best when in their region of origin, Campania.

 Babà (Campania)

-Babà is a typical sweet pastry from Naples and, despite having French origins, it is nowadays associated with Campania.
-It is made with flour and yeast, dipped in rum, and at times you can find it stuffed with chocolate or cream.
+Babà is a typical sweet pastry from Naples.
+Despite having French origins, it is nowadays associated with Campania.
+It is made with flour and yeast, dipped in rum, and sometimes stuffed with chocolate or cream.
 Babas can vary in dimensions and are sold all around Italy.

 Focaccia Barese (Puglia)